-(See chapter "Maintenance Every 50 Operating Hours")
+(See chapter "27.
+Maintenance Every 50 Operating Hours")

-ENGINE, CHECKING THE OIL LEVEL, TOPPING OFF OIL
+24.3 ENGINE, CHECKING THE OIL LEVEL, TOPPING OFF OIL

 - After you have switched off the engine, wait at least 5 minutes before you check the engine oil level.
-The machine must stand on an even surface. - Pull out the oil dipstick (1) and wipe off the oil with a clean cloth. - 2.
-Completely re-insert the oil dipstick and pull it out again after a few seconds.
-The oil level must be between the (H) and (L) markings on the oil dipstick. - 3.
-If the oil level does not reach up to the (L) marking, top off engine oil.
+The machine must stand on an even surface. - 1 Pull out the oil dipstick (1) and wipe off the oil with a clean cloth. - 2- Completely re-insert the oil dipstick and pull it out again after a few seconds.
+The oil level must be between the (H) and (L) markings on the oil dipstick. - 3- If the oil level does not reach up to the (L) marking, top off engine oil.

-For detailed information on recommended oils, see section "Lubricants and Operating Agents".
+For detailed information on recommended oils, see section "22.4 Lubricants and Operating Agents".

-- · Add only enough oil as needed do not overfill. - 4.
-Wait three minutes before you check the oil level again.
-If the oil level is above the (H) marking, drain off some oil (see section "Engine, Draining off Oil"). - 5.
-Close the oil filler (2).
+Add only enough oil as needed - do not overfill.

+- 4 Wait three minutes before you check the oil level again.
+If the oil level is above the (H) marking, drain off some oil (see section "Engine, Draining Off Oil"). - 5 Close the oil filler (2).

-ENGINE, DRAINING OFF OIL
+24.4 ENGINE, DRAINING OFF OIL

-If you have topped off to much oil, you must drain off the excess oil.
+If you have topped off too much oil, you must drain off the excess oil.
 Have an oil trough with a sufficient capacity ready.

-- 1. Before you start maintenance work, park and secure the machine as described in the chapter "Preparing the Machine for Maintenance". - 2.
-Loosen the screw (1) at the bottom cover plate (2) and swivel the cover plate to the side. - 3.
-Put the oil through under the drain screw (4). - 4.
-Remove the cover cap (3) from the drain valve. - 5.
-Screw on the drain hose (5) on the drain valve (4).
-This will cause the draine valve to open. - 6.
-Drain the oil. - 7.
-Check the removed oil for metal parts or undesired material.
-If the oil contains such particles, inform the responsible Komatsu dealer. - 8.
-Remove the cover cap (3) from the drain valve. - 9.
-Remove the drain hose (5) from the drain valve (4).
-This will cause the drain valve to close. - 10.
-Fasten the bottom cover plate with the screw.
+- 1 Loosen the screw (1) at the bottom cover plate (2) and swivel the cover plate to the side.

+- 2- Put the oil trough to pan.

+- 3 Remove the cover cap (3) of the drain screw.

+- 4 Unscrew the drain screw (4).

+- 5- Let the excess oil flow off.

+- 6- Screw in the drain screw.

+- 7 Check the oil level again.

+- 8- Put on the cover cap.

+- 9- Fasten the bottom cover plate with the screw.

-CHECKING THE FUEL LEVEL, REFUELING
+24.5 CHECKING THE FUEL LEVEL, REFU-ELING

-- Danger of fire!
+• Danger of fire!
 Fuel that has spilled over may ignite!
-Immediately remove fuel that has spilled over. - 1.
-Turn the start switch to the operating position 'I' and check the fuel level indicated on the fuel level indicator. - A fuel tank full - B fuel tank half-full - 2.
-Then, return the start switch to the stop position '0'. - 3.
-If required, refuel via the filler (1).

-For detailed information on fuels, see section "Lubricants and Operating Agents".

-4. After refueling, firmly close the filler.
+Immediately remove fuel that has spilled over.

+- 1 Turn the start switch to the operating position 'l' and check the fuel level indicated on the fuel level indicator. - A fuel tank full - B fuel tank half-full - 2- Then, return the start switch to the stop position '0'. - 3- If required, refuel via the filler (1).
+For detailed information on fuels, see section "22.4 Lubricants and Operating Agents". - 4- After refueling, firmly close the filler.

-CHECKING THE CONTROLS
+24.6 CHECKING THE CONTROLS

-1. Turn the start switch to the operating position 'I'.

-An alarm buzzer sounds until the machine is started.

-- Check that the following alarm and control indicators are on until the engine is started:
+- Turn the start switch to the operating position 'l'.
+An alarm buzzer sounds until the machine is started. - 2- Check that the following alarm and control indicators are on until the engine is started:

-- Charging current (1)

-- Engine oil level (2)

-- Parking brake (3)

-- Intake air preheater (4)
+Charging current (1) Engine oil level (2) Parking brake (3) Intake air preheater (4)

-- Check that the fuel level indicator (5) indicates the fuel level in the fuel tank.
+3- Check that the fuel level indicator (5) indicates the fuel level in the fuel tank.